MissingMaps/partners/app/_partner/amm.md

   - id: 7711
     desc: "FOR EXPERIENCED MAPPERS: Help validate!
 Help the Red Cross prepare for climate change related disasters by mapping buildings in Indonesia.
 We are helping reduce risk with each building we map!"
   - id: 8672
     desc: "FOR EXPERIENCED MAPPERS: Help the Red Cross prepare for climate change related disasters by mapping roads in Ciamis, Indonesia.
 We are helping reduce risk with each road we map!"
-  - id: 7659
-    desc: "GREAT FOR INTERMEDIATE MAPPERS!
-Help map roads in Indonesia in area area at risk of climate change related disasters."

 ---